-Term Test: The term test will be conducted in person during the scheduled class time for all sections.
-The test will be 2 hours long.
+Term Test: The term test will be conducted in person during the scheduled Tuesday class time (see top of page 1).
+The test will be approximately 2 hours long.
 More details will be communicated closer to the test date.
-The test will cover material from Weeks 1-3.
+The test will cover material from Weeks 1-6.

-Final Project: The final project will be due during the last weeks of term (date to be confirmed as soon as possible) and will consist of a data analysis on a novel dataset of your choice.
+Final Project: The final project will be due on the last day of the lectures and will consist of a data analysis on a novel dataset of your choice.
 Students will be required to demonstrate their understanding of the methods taught in lecture by developing a reasonable regression model that addresses a valid research question using the techniques taught in class.
-The students will be responsible for choosing the correct methods to apply and providing appropriate justifications to defend their choices.
+The students will be responsible for choosing the correct methods to apply and providing appropriate justifications defending their choices.
+The final project is a scaffolded assessment involving 2 parts: